microsoft/MLFlow.NET/readme.md

 You need .Net core 2.2, you can download it from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)

+If you don't have correct .NET SDK you will see this error

+"The current .NET SDK does not support targeting .NET Core 2.2.
+Either target .NET Core 2.1 or lower, or use a version of the .NET SDK that supports .NET Core 2.2."

 ## Getting Started

 Start by installing the MLFlow.NET Package.